technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 1. In the Visualizations pane, select **Stacked Column Chart**.

-2. From the **Fields** pane, drag-and-drop the Payments.PaymentDate field to the X-axis box, the Payments.PaymentValue field to the Y-axis box and the SalesOrderHeaders.CUSTOMERGROUP field to the Legend box.
+2. From the **Data** pane, drag-and-drop the Payments.PaymentDate field to the X-axis box, the Payments.PaymentValue field to the Y-axis box and the SalesOrderHeaders.CUSTOMERGROUP field to the Legend box.

     ![The Power BI Visualization pane displays with Stacked column chart selected as the selected visualization and the settings populated with the previously mentioned values.](media/pbi_vispane_paymetnsbydatebycustomergroup.png "Visualization pane")